 - For floating floors, a 2 mm foam or similar underlayment should be installed over the radiant heat system and under the flooring.

-- After install, keep the radiant heat system temperature under 85° F. Never increase or decrease the temperature more than 1.5° F per day and avoid room temperature fluctuations of more than 7° F year around.
+- After installation, keep the radiant heat system temperature under 85° F. Never increase or decrease the temperature by more than 1.5° F per day and avoid room temperature fluctuations of more than 7° F year around.

 Over Crawl Spaces

 Installing bamboo floors over crawl spaces and other unconditioned spaces is certainly doable if you prepare that space as carefully as you prepare the subfloor.
 So, bring the crawl space up to spec before you acclimate the floors.
 You can install perfectly, but if you don’t address the crawl space, you can still end up with cupped floors.
 That’s because warm air finds its way into crawl spaces and collects on the cooler surfaces of the structure.
 These steps are crucial to stop moisture from reaching your hardwood floor.

 - There must be a minimum of 18″ clearance from the ground or slab to the bottom of the joists.

 - The earth or slab must be 100% covered by a vapor barrier such as 6 mil polyethylene or any puncture-resistant Class C membrane that meets ASTM D-1745.

 - If local building codes require venting, make sure the crawl space has minimum perimeter venting of 1.5 sq ft per 100 sq ft of crawl space.